graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 Once all required csv files are imported and the graph translation of TPC-H is completed we are able to run the first experiments.
 Here we outline the Cypher statements used for the [Verification of E/R keys](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity) for TPC-H modelled adhering to graph semantics.

-The following query illustrates the validity of the E/R key on PARTSUPP nodes:
+The following query illustrates the validation of the E/R key on PARTSUPP nodes:

 ```
 MATCH pattern1 = (s:SUPPLIER)<-[]-(ps1:PARTSUPP)-[]->(p:PART), pattern2 = (s:SUPPLIER)<-[]-(ps2:PARTSUPP)-[]->(p:PART)